 **ATTENTION QUERYING WRITERS/ILLUSTRATORS: Starting 9/24/17, I will be on a temporary submission hiatus.
 Any queries sent after this date will be deleted unread, with the exception of previously-requested materials.
-I'll re-open to queries again soon.**
+I'll re-open again as of January 15, 2018.**

 Oh, dear.
 Remember the days when we all used to regularly update our blogs?
 Clearly, I'm not so good at it as I once was (you're more apt to find me on Twitter)!
 But a few housekeeping updates: